node-inspector/node-inspector/README.md

  - [Miroslav Bajtoš](https://github.com/bajtos) - the current maintainer,
    sponsored by [StrongLoop](http://strongloop.com).

-Big thanks to
- - The many contributors to the project, see [AUTHORS](AUTHORS).
+Big thanks to the many contributors to the project, see [AUTHORS](AUTHORS).
- - [StrongLoop](http://strongloop.com) for sponsoring Miroslav to maintain and support Node Inspector.